Val Nav Integration Service Example

 $importResult = Invoke-restmethod -Uri "http://localhost:8081/api/csvImport" -UseDefaultCredentials -Method "POST" -Body $importParams

-As large imports can take some time to process, the endpoint returns a job status ID, which you can poll until the import is complete.
+As large imports can take some time to process, the endpoint returns a job status ID, which you can poll until the import completes.
+This is done in the script but it's not shown it here.

 $csvBody = @"